-Looking at the corporate world through a telescopic eye, we can see the great resignation, the great lay-offs, the great hiring freezes, and the new work trends.
+Looking at the corporate world through a telescopic eye, we can see the great resignation and the great lay-offs.
+We also see the great hiring freezes, and the new work trends.

-What concerns us the most is that the trending work systems and jobs require employees to be more learned and updated with certain skillsets.
+What concerns us the most is that the trending work systems require employees to be more learned and updated with certain skillsets.

 In the post-pandemic era, various companies have encountered significant employee skills gaps.
-In response to that, the companies can either hire new employees with the required skill or they can upskill/reskill their existing employees.
+In response to that, the companies can either hire new employees or they can upskill/reskill their existing employees.

 Research says that the former can be more expensive.
 So, investing in an in-house learning and development program is more suitable for companies.
-This can save the cost of hiring a fresh employee and retain the existing employee looking for career development.
+This can save the cost of new hiring and help in retaining the existing employees looking for career development.

-Upskilling is extremely important in the fast pacing world of innovations and technology upgrades.
+Upskilling is vital in the fast pacing world of innovations and technology upgrades.
 Stagnation can be diabolic and improper training can burn pockets.

 So how can we be sure that upskilling would bring profits?
 Upskilling is all about education.
 Education is all about learning.
 Learning is all about developmental change.
 Change brings growth, and growth is the corridor to success.

 Upskilling includes teaching them new related skills that can keep them fresh and competent as per the industry demands.
 For example, introducing a computer engineer to a new language to understand the latest technology versions.